GOP Rep. Doug Collins to run for Senate in Georgia - Local News 8

 “A fractured primary puts Georgia’s electoral votes, both Senate seats and multiple House seats in play,” says one senior Senate campaign official.
 “Collins’ vendetta against Kemp could be the straw that breaks the camel’s back and finally flips Georgia blue.”

 Loeffler, who is married to New York Stock Exchange chairman Jeffrey Sprecher, has reportedly pledged to spend $20 million of her own money for her first political campaign.
-But Collins, a four-term congressman who worked as a chaplain in the Air Force Reserve before serving as a floor leader in the statehouse, has stronger ties to the base of the party in Georgia.
+But Collins, a four-term congressman and chaplain in the Air Force Reserve who previously worked as a floor leader in the statehouse, has stronger ties to the base of the party in Georgia.
 Collins has also taken a high-profile role during the impeachment inquiry as the top Republican on the House Judiciary Committee.
 His relationship with Trump could prove useful in any future race.

 Earlier this month, Loeffler was sworn into the chamber.
 She was quickly swept up in the Senate impeachment trial and has also proved a durable defender of the President.
 On Monday, she targeted her fellow GOP colleague, Utah Sen. Mitt Romney, over the issue of witnesses.